mfkahraman/Cental_Project/README.md

-🌟 Key Features:
+🌟 Key Features
 🔑 Role-Based Panels
 Different areas for Users, Managers, and Admins, each with its own panel for better control.

 👥 User & Role Management
 I used Identity to handle login and roles, making sure the right people have access to the right parts of the website.

 📊 Data Management
 DTOs were used to keep the data separate and organized.
 AutoMapper & Mapster helped me efficiently map data objects.

 ⚡ Better User Experience
 I added SweetAlert popups for clear and friendly notifications.
 I used 📜 PagedList for easy pagination of large amounts of data.

 🔄 Asynchronous Programming
 I implemented asynchronous programming to improve performance by allowing multiple operations to run without blocking the user interface.

-🔧 Technologies & Tools Used:
+🔧 Technologies & Tools Used
 💻 ASP.NET Core MVC

 🗃️ Entity Framework Core (Code-First)

 ✅ FluentValidation

 🎉 SweetAlert for notifications

 🔄 AutoMapper & Mapster for data mapping

 📑 PagedList for pagination

 🎨 HTML, CSS, JavaScript, Bootstrap

 ⚡ Asynchronous Programming for better performance

 ![1-Home](https://github.com/user-attachments/assets/f06241d5-7448-4e5c-905a-3b823d5e1b6e)